charles-001/dolphie/README.md

   -c CONFIG_FILE, --config-file CONFIG_FILE
                         Absolute config file path to use.
 This should use [client] section.
 See below for options support [default: ~/.my.cnf]
   -f HOST_CACHE_FILE, --host-cache-file HOST_CACHE_FILE
                         Resolve IPs to hostnames when your DNS is unable to.
-Each IP/hostname pair should be on its own line using format: ip=hostname [default: /Users/cthompson/git/dolphie/host_cache]
+Each IP/hostname pair should be on its own line using format: ip=hostname [default: None]
   -l LOGIN_PATH, --login-path LOGIN_PATH
                         Specify login path to use mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
 Supercedes config file [default: client]
   -r REFRESH_INTERVAL, --refresh_interval REFRESH_INTERVAL